 Coffee vs Espresso

+You will feel the importance of knowing the difference between coffee and espresso, or for that matter, any other coffee varieties when you are at a coffee shop and on seeing the large menu in front of you.
 Coffee is the most favorite beverage in the world and all over the world millions start their day with a hot cup of coffee to feel energized and to prepare for all the hard work during the day.
 Coffee is prepared by using either beans of coffee or ground coffee powder.
-However, in the market, we come across many different styles of coffee such as espresso, cappuccino, latte, mocha, Americano, and so on.
-People who are not aware of these different nomenclatures remain confused and cannot tell the difference between coffee and espresso.
+However, if you go to a coffee shop, you will come across many different styles of coffee such as espresso, cappuccino, latte, mocha, Americano, and so on.
+People who are not aware of these different nomenclatures remain confused and cannot decide which one to order, a cup of coffee or espresso.
 This article attempts to make the differences between coffee and espresso clear in simple terms.
 Interestingly, there is also a machine called espresso machine that makes espresso coffee for people.

 While, in some countries, espresso is the type of coffee normally served to customers, whether or not they specifically order it, in other countries, drip coffee or coffee made through percolation is the coffee that is brewed and served to customers.

 What is the difference between Coffee and Espresso?

 • In the simplest of terms, coffee is the beverage made with coffee beans by passing hot water over them while espresso is a special type of coffee that is made by passing hot water under pressure over finely ground coffee to produce rich and thick beverage that is loved by coffee lovers around the world.